erthompson11/CSPB2270_final-project_skip-list-bonspiel/README.md

 3. **Update logic**: When a game finishes, both teams must be removed, updated, and reinserted.
 This required search → remove → modify → insert workflow for each game.

-4. **Optional: Time pressure**: Completing this project in about 20 hours over several days meant focusing on core functionality over advanced features like visualization.
+4. **Time pressure**: Completing this project in about 20 hours over several days meant focusing on core functionality over advanced features like visualization.
 I had to spend time and make some notes to myself outside of the project to remember where I left off each time and what wasn't working.
 I wasn't able to do anything too complicated from a combination of skill level and time constraints overall, but I think it approximates what is possible and the purpose of using Skip List.

 ## What I Learned